makersacademy/chitter-challenge/README.md

 Challenge:
 -------

-As usual please start by forking this repo.

-We are going to write a small Twitter clone that will allow the users to post messages to a public stream.
+Chitter is a Twitter clone that allows users to post messages to a public stream.

 Features:
 -------

 ```
-STRAIGHT UP
+USER STORIES

 As a Maker
 So that I can let people know what I am doing